newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/alarm-locksmith-business-license.md

 * Copy of your liability insurance certificate with adequate coverage (check application for details)
 * Applicable fees paid (the Advisory Committee will send you a license fee letter once your application is approved)

-The affidavit on the application executed before a notary public
+The affidavit on the application executed before a notary public.

-:::callout{ showHeader="true" headerText="What if I don't get this license?" showIcon="false" calloutType="conditional" }
+:::callout{ showHeader="true" headerText="What if I don't get this license?" showIcon="false" calloutType="warning" }

-- Your business can’t provide alarm and locksmith services
+* Your business can’t provide alarm and locksmith services
-- If your business qualifier licensee fails to renew their license, the business license will expire.
+* If your business qualifier licensee fails to renew their license, the business license will expire

 :::